 Consumer Services reviews each application to see if the applicant meets America's VetDogs criteria for working with an assistance dog.
 If they determine that a prospective applicant has met our criteria and feel that an Assistance Dog is the right choice for them, Part 2 of the application is sent to the applicant.
 Part 2 of the application includes medical reports for your doctors to complete, a mental health report if the applicant is being seen by a Mental health Professional, a form for the applicants Support Person to complete and instructions on how to create and submit the required Applicant Video.
 The Applicant Video gives us a glimpse of the applicants disability and needs, as well as the areas where they live and work.
 Please click here for a sample video

 .
 Once completed, applicants are scheduled for a series of interviews with our staff and the completed application is reviewed by our Selection Committee for consideration.

 What happens once I complete and submit the application packet?

 Once an individual completes the application packet, our team will review each application to determine if the applicant may be a good candidate for a guide or service dog.
 After completion of the application materials, we will then contact the applicant to arrange an interview with a staff member and some clients are required to participate in an additional interview with our behavioral health professional.
 These interviews will be scheduled either in-person, through video chat, or over the phone.
 Information gathered through these interviews help us better understand the applicant’s needs, providing vital information for the matching process.

-Once accepted, formal notification will be given, and based on the materials submitted, our training staff will begin the matching process to find an appropriate dog within 6 to 24 months.
+Once accepted, formal notification will be given, and based on the materials submitted, our training staff will begin the matching process to find an appropriate dog within 12 months.
 Once a dog is matched, the applicant will be contacted for an upcoming class.